The Team

-Sue and her husband Dean have been married more than 30 years, and have four sons whom they educated at home through high school and beyond.
+Sue and her husband Dean have been married almost 40 years, and have 4 sons whom they educated at home through high school and beyond.
 Sue loved the time spent at home as a family, learning and growing together.
 The kitchen table became the center of numerous discussions, debates, questions, and discoveries.
 “Why?” was always encouraged and truth was mined from readings, studies, conversations, and more questions.

 Our family began on July 29, 1983, when Daniel and I were married.
 Today we serve our Lord in Lac La Biche, Alberta.
 God has given us 5 treasures to nurture.
-Our three daughters are happily married (to former homeschool students) our oldest son this year and our grandchildren have started coming!
-Our youngest son is on staff at a YWAM base in Quebec.
+Our five children are happily married and we rejoice in nine grandchildren and 4 more on the way!

-Paul and his wife Mary have been married more than 35 years, have seven children, and home education has been a way of life for them for over 25 years.
-The family loves Socratic discussion because it is not just a form of education but a part of daily life – during tea times, during meal times, or while driving to an event.
-As Mary says, "we have a deep commitment to classical education including philosophy and logic.
+For Paul and his wife Mary and their seven adult children, home education – and especially Socratic discussion - has been a way of life for over 30 years.
+Socratic discussions happen several times every day (during tea times, meals, or while driving) because, as Mary says, "we have a deep commitment to classical education including philosophy and logic.
 It is a part of our life, every day."

 Catherine van Kampen is happy to be a part of the WISDOM team.
 She has had a variety of teaching positions.
 She began teaching in Taiwan in 2004 and that was an adventure!
 Next, she moved back to her hometown of Saskatoon and taught Kindergarten while subbing in other schools on days off.
 Eventually, Catherine ended up in Calgary, her husband Peter's hometown, and taught at both Bishop Grandin High School as well as Father Lacombe High School.
 All of these jobs taught her new things...but none prepared her for the next mission she would undertake: homeschooling her own children.
 From 2013 to the present Catherine has been both delighted and stretched by the process of homeschooling.
 Each child being so unique, she is always adjusting, learning to listen, and trying to laugh often.
 Peter and Catherine have five children.
 They enjoy camping and hiking, reading and singing... and thank God for their cozy little house in a big clump of trees.
 Maybe it looks more like a zoo than a home on some days, but Catherine trusts that good things are growing, and she loves this life!